 9. Ali Barbour’s Cave – Diani

 This is one unique restaurant that’s set in a cave along Diani Beach.
 The restaurant, named after an exotic Arabian hero has done a great job of evoking myth and mystery for any guest having a meal here.
-Take a walk down a staircase past rocky alcoves to yourself in a lamplit cave.
-This restaurant has a rich menu from seafoods that have been harvested straight from Diani Beach to a great selection of vegetarian meals to a wide selection of meats have a guest with a lot to offer.
+Take a walk down a staircase past rocky alcoves to find yourself in a lamplit cave.
+This restaurant has a rich menu from seafood that has been harvested straight from the Indian Ocean, to a great selection of vegetarian meals and a wide selection of meats that give a guest lots of meal options.

 Restaurant Website: Ali Barbours Cave

-Tip: Try the Ali’s drunken prawns, if you are a vegetarian you can also try the vegetabile tangine with almond and chickpea couscous.
+Tip: Try Ali’s drunken prawns, if you are a vegetarian you can also try the vegetable tagine with almond and chickpea couscous.
 There’s also the deep-fried Camembert with cranberry juice.
 If you love meat, try out their beef fillet stroganoff

 8. Monsoons – Mtwapa